sandervanbree/braintime/README.md

 The second operation is *periodicity analysis*.
 Here, `braintime` uses multivariate pattern analysis (MVPA) to detect the effects of the applied data transformation.
 Has evidence of the rhythmicity of the cognitive patterns increased?

 Below, we explain how to perform both operations step by step.
 To see the steps in practice, check out `braintime`'s [tutorials](/tutorial).
 For extensive methodological documentation, check out the main paper's supplementary material.
-This figure gives a visual rundown of each step:
+This figure gives a visual rundown of all steps:

 <img src="https://i.imgur.com/VYOhqGn.png" width="1000">